How do we identify and count charter schools?

-The National Alliance serves as a repository for charter school data.
-Data are collected from a variety of sources including:
+The National Alliance for Public Charter Schools manages a database that serves as a repository for charter school data.
+The National Alliance collects data from a variety of sources including:

-- State data files containing enrollment, directory, and performance information
+- State data files that contain enrollment, directory, and performance information.

-In addition to quality control and verification, the data are processed and categorized based on the type of record.
+In addition to reviewing the quality of the data verifying the charter status, our team processes and categorizes the data based on the type of record.

 Charter Record Type by Year

 Some states appear disproportionately affected by campuses and holder records (i.e., nonschool records).
 Nonschool records are administrative records that typically hold enrollment for two or more schools.
 States with some of the largest charter school sectors, such as Washington, D.C., Texas, and Florida, also have some of the highest proportions of nonschool records.
 For more information on this issue, please see our 2019 Modified Count Report.
 This method of coding is especially important when looking at new and closed schools.
 A record might appear as a new holder, but the same number of schools continue to operate.
 This would not count as a new school.
 Similar, only new records that exist as either additional campuses to previous schools or new schools altogether count towards new schools.

 States With More than 5% of Records as Non-Schools